yavdr/yavdr-ansible/KNOWN_ISSUES.md

 The custom add_ppa module should hopefully work like add-apt-repository and avoid conflicts

+To switch between VDR PPAs use the following procedure:

+- Add the new PPA using `add-apt-repository`
+- purge the old one using `ppa-purge`

 # Systemd

 On slow systems, systemd units can time out when starting.
 You can give them more time by adding an override like this: